 Roll-over to get to 10 centimeters dilation

 The Roll-over is also useful to reduce an anterior lip.
-An anterior lip is when a bit of cervix, less than a complete circle of cervix, is coming in front of the head.
-The mother wants to push or the caregiver wants her to push.
-Instead of having the caregiver manually push the cervical lip back over the head (which doesn’t address the cause), the mother might try a round of the Roll-over techniques.
+An anterior lip is when a bit of cervix (less than a complete circle of cervix) is coming in front of the head.
+Instead of having the caregiver manually push the cervical lip back over the head (which doesn’t address the cause), the mother might try a round of the roll-over techniques.

 Roll-over for flexion

-The Roll-over may also be useful for helping the lifted chin to tuck.
-When the caregiver can feel the front fontanel during a vaginal exam, this technique may help the chin tuck, which means, increase the flexion of the head (neck).
-The baby whose head is flexed fits the pelvis better, can rotate more easily and can descend more easily.
-Sometimes head flexion is the difference between a long labor or even a cesarean and a vaginal birth.
+The roll-over may also be useful for helping the lifted chin to tuck.
+When the caregiver can feel the front fontanel during a vaginal exam, this technique may help the chin tuck, which means it increases the flexion of the head and neck.
+The baby whose head is flexed fits the pelvis better, can rotate more easily, and can descend with less difficulty.
+Sometimes head flexion is the difference between a long labor/cesarean and a vaginal birth.

-Of course, some positions should be avoided if the mother has high blood pressure or the baby gives a deceleration in the heart rate during that position.
-These are rare occurrences that don’t warrant us avoiding the technique unless proven otherwise.
-Use discretion, but also confidence.
+- Of course, some positions should be avoided if the mother has high blood pressure, or the baby gives a deceleration in the heart rate during that position.
+These are rare occurrences that don’t warrant avoiding the technique unless proven otherwise.
+Use your discretion.

-Next: If this set of general postures doesn’t work in an hour or two, get specific to the baby’s station and presentation to choose specific techniques.
-Of course, that can be done before, depending on the time you have.
+If this set of general postures doesn’t work in an hour or two, get specific to the baby’s station and presentation to choose your techniques.
+Of course, that can be done before too, depending on the time you have.

-The Roll-over is a favorite in Labor and Delivery wards.
-If the laboring woman must be in bed, this is a good option!
-Add a bed-lunge as needed to open the midpelvis.
+The roll-over is a favorite in Labor and Delivery wards.
+If the laboring woman must be in bed, this is a great option!